Skip to main content

 To help manage these behavioral issues, daily routines, firm rules and positive rewards can help.

-If your child experiences delays in speech, speech and language therapy might help.
+If your child experiences delays in speech, speech-language therapy might help.

 Children who have disabilities or complex conditions such as Prader-Willi syndrome require special care to manage their health challenges.